luoldrigues/wss/README.md

     $token = $this->wss->getToken($user_id, $extra_info);
     echo $token;
 ```
-PS: The token size will change according its data, so how much more data you put there will make the token bigger.
+PS: The token size will change according to its data.
+So, as much more data you put there, it will make the token bigger.

 ### Validating a token
 In order to validate a token, you have to vall the function validateToken.
 You may pass the token parameter, or if it's comming by $_POST["token"], you don't need to set this parameter.